isomerpages/pa-chingay/_whats-on/Chingay50 Community Programmes/Chingay50 Mini Floats.md

 Marsiling-Yew Tee GRC with artist Jesse Leong
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HZZdVDoZqVU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **Sky’s the Limit.
 Be the Sun that Lifts Everyone Up** symbolises our residents' aspiration, positivity and hopes for success.
 “Sun Catchers” hand drawn by residents represents their well wishes and is a true exemplification that together, we can lift everyone up and overcome hurdles.
 About 80 residents from Marsiling-Yew Tee GRC co-created this installation over 4 workshops.

+**Thriving Heart to Heart**

+Nee Soon GRC with artist Teo Huey Ling
+<iframe width="560" height="315" src="https://www.youtube.com/embed/oB2uRriAzJw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+**Thriving Heart to Heart** features 5 main heart shapes representing the 5 divisions in Nee Soon GRC.
+This is enhanced by a sea of glowing hearts at its’ bottom to deliver uplifting and well-being messages through the personality of each heart and transmit festive cheers to all.
+This installation is co-created by about 95 residents from Nee Soon GRC over 7 workshops.

+**Foodie Birdie**

+Pasir Ris – Punggol GRC and Punggol West SMC with artist Cherie Ng
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_b9k1y2rkUA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Singapore is a renowned food paradise. **Food Birdie** showcases the wide variety of food from different cultures and enjoyed by many.
+About 135 residents from Pasir Ris – Punggol GRC and Punggol West SMC co-create the installation over 9 workshops using expired laminates, used bottlecaps, old t-shirts and fallen twigs.

+**Upon Our Wings We Soar **

+Sembawang GRC with artist Dzulkarnaen
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ATsumjSh3hk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+**Upon Our Wings We Soar** symbolises the youths, who are the future of Singapore!
+The extended wings, together with important attributes of courage, resilience, kindness, teamwork and harmony, signifies that Singapore will soar to greater heights and emerge stronger as ONE.
+About 20 residents from Sembawang GRC co-created the installation over 2 workshops.

+**Singapore DNA**

+Sengkang GRC with artist Dr Kho Choon Joo
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ji5ZA5q-Gwc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+**Singapore DNA** is inspired by the DNA structure made up of hereditary material and symbolises our nation moving forward with zest, passion, and determination while reminiscing in the GRC’s past as a fishing village.
+About 150 residents from Sengkang GRC co-created the installation.

+**Year of the Tiger**

+Tampines GRC with PA Balloon Sculpting Interest Groups
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1UEgwPS0K-Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Ushering in the **Year of the Tiger**, this balloon sculpture symbolises the courage and strength of families that bond together and strength in which Singapore emerge stronger, with new hopes and beginnings.

+**Co-Exist**

+Tanjong Pagar GRC and Radin Mas SMC with artist Didier Ng
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6NQsPatecbU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+The centrepiece of **Co-Exist** features a huge butterfly which represents the flourishing nature in our tiny but mighty city.
+The installation is created with an infusion of upcycled and natural materials.
+Only together, can we exist.
+Some 60 residents from Tanjong Pagar GRC and Radin Mas SMC co-created the installation over 8 workshops.

+**Rainbow Tree**

+West Coast GRC and Pioneer SMC with artist Lee Yun Ting
+<iframe width="560" height="315" src="https://www.youtube.com/embed/98dGrv2m8l0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+**Rainbow Tree** is inspired by the Rainbow Eucalyptus Tree which sheds its outer bark to reveal bright green inner bark that matures into rainbow hues of blue, purple, orange and maroon tones.
+It signifies Singaporeans’ resilience and determination to overcome adversity to achieve a more positive and brighter future.
+The installation is co-created by about 150 residents from West Coast GRC and Pioneer SMC.

+**IMPORTANT NOTES**

+Please comply with the prevailing Safe Management Measure (SMM) guidelines while recording.
+Click here for more details.